thoughtworks-jumpstart/guides/docs/javascript/call-apply-bind.md

 ```

 If we ran `tom.introduceSelf()` it would have worked perfectly because the method is called from the object `tom` and so the `this` inside `introduceSelf` will have a reference to the caller object.

+We cannot use arrow functions with `introduceSelf` if not `this.name` will not work as intended.

 However when we assign the function to another variable and call the variable instead, the value of `this` passed to the function when it is invoked is the global scope's `this`.